SakoDroid/Java-Libraries/ir/xako/JSON/README.md

 ------------
 1. JSONDocument's toString method has been overridden and returns the JSON format of the document.</br></br>
 2. Every method has Java doc, so i won't write every method documentation.</br></br>
 3. This library supports commenting in json files.
-Anything after "//" will be ignored until new line character.
+Anything between "//" and new line character and "/* some comments */" pattern will be  ignored.

 Examples :
 ------------